xinydev/telemetry-solution/tools/README.md

 Tool to support the Arm topdown methodology by collecting derived metrics based on Performance Monitoring Unit (PMU) events.
 The CLI can operate on the host or on remote Linux/Android devices.

-## ustress

-Validation workload suite to stress test major CPU resources.
+The `ustress` validation workload suite now resides in `../benchmarks/ustress`.

-### ustress_charts
+## ustress_charts

-Chart generation tool for metrics for workloads from ustress suite.
+Chart generation tool for metrics for workloads from the ustress suite.

 ## perf_json_generator